-- 7.2 We have proposed two broad sets of changes to the specification of price for EDBs: - 7.2.1 additional wash-ups to change how risks are allocated between suppliers and consumers; and - 7.2.2 effectiveness improvements to the way the wash-up will operate.
+- 7.1 Our final decision is to change IM decision SP01 in respect of wash-ups in the EDB IMs. - 7.2 We have made two broad sets of changes to the specification of price for EDBs: - 7.2.1 additional wash-ups to change how risks are allocated between suppliers and consumers; and - 7.2.2 effectiveness improvements to the way the wash-up will operate.